 - Fatigue, which makes it hard for you to enjoy the things you love

-- Reduced muscle strength and muscle wasting
+- Less muscle strength and muscle wasting

 - Appetite loss

 - Low levels of the albumin protein

 - High levels of inflammation